MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/item.md

 Items themselves have relatively few attributes.
 However. being instances of Prefabs, they inherit many attributes as a result.
 Note that if an attribute is _internal_, that means it only exists within the [Item class](https://github.com/MolSnoo/Alter-Ego/blob/master/Data/Item.js).
 Internal attributes will be given in the "Class attribute" bullet point, preceded by their data type.
-If an attribute is _external_, it only exists on the [[spreadsheet]].
+If an attribute is _external_, it only exists on the spreadsheet.
 External attributes will be given in the "Spreadsheet label" bullet point.

 ### Prefab

 * Spreadsheet label: **Prefab**
-* Class attribute: [[Prefab|Data-Structure:-Prefab]] `this.prefab`
+* Class attribute: [Prefab](prefab.md) `this.prefab`

 This is the ID of the Prefab this Item is an instance of.
 It gives the Item most of its properties.
 The class attribute, `this.prefab` is a reference to the actual Prefab object underlying the Item, making all of that Prefab's attributes